Spinach and Feta Breakfast Sandwiches

 • Additional protein: You can easily add in a protein like crumbled breakfast sausage, sausage patties, or bacon.
 Swap the feta for shredded cheddar cheese if you prefer it.

-• Storage: Refrigerate the wrapped sandwiches in a large sealed bag for up to 4 days.
+• Store it: Refrigerate the wrapped sandwiches in a large sealed bag for up to 4 days.
 Freeze the wrapped sandwiches for up to 3 months.
 If you plan to freeze these, double-wrapping the sandwiches in parchment then foil minimizes the risk for freezer burn.

 Did you make this recipe?